 Kirill Kaem and Darya Smirnova, curator of the softlanding program present the certificate to the executive director of Weco Yo Chen Jen.
 Photo: Sk.ru.

 This thought was developed further by Benjamin Wilkening, head of the Go-To-Market Department of the Skolkovo Foundation.
-In his opinion, Skolkovo was the optimal starting point for access to the Russian market, especially in the area of B2B solutions.
-“You can find very highly qualified employees here, which is especially important for a startup.
+In his opinion, Skolkovo was the optimal starting point to gain access to the Russian market, especially in the area of B2B solutions.
+“You can find very highly qualified and knowledgeable employees here, which is especially important for a startup.
 Skolkovo allows you to meet Russian partners and gain access to research infrastructure,” Mr. Wilkening said.
-“Russia is not the easiest country to start a business, but its future is quite promising.”
+“Russia is not the easiest country in which to start a business but the future looks quite promising.”

 Participants and organizers of Softlanding in Skolkovo program.
 Photo: Sk.ru.

 “Participating in the program will help them get immersed quickly into Russian realities”, says Maksim Romanov, Director of the Department for International Cooperation of the Skolkovo Foundation.
 Foreign participants of the program looked at the advantages Russian residents of Skolkovo usually receive.
 These include the services of the Intellectual Property Center, legal support, accounting services, customs benefits and collective use centers.
 “I am hopeful that in these three weeks you will gain an understanding of just how the Russian innovative ecosystem functions, what the Skolkovo Center is, what services it can offer and what prospects it opens for the development of your business in the of Russian and the CIS market,” Mr. Romanov said.
 “It is very important for Skolkovo”, he continued, “to have the participants of the Soft ‘landing in Skolkovo’ program talk about it and explain its potential to people who might be interested in gaining access to the Russian market.